codemaster05330/timoanttila/content/blog/mysql.md

 ## How to use mysqldump to get backups or schema

-I usually use the `mysqldump` command to take database backups, but it can also take out a schema without data.
-I sometimes use it when saving initial settings to Github.
+I typically use the `mysqldump` command to backup databases, but it can also extract a schema without data.
+I use it occasionally when saving initial settings to Github.

 ```SQL
 mysqldump -u youruser -p yourdatabase
 ```

-The `-u` flag indicates the username and the `-p` flag that a password will be supplied.
-After pressing `<enter>` you will be prompted for the password.
+The `-u` flag specifies the username, while the '-p' flag specifies that a password will be supplied.
+You will be prompted for your password after pressing `<enter>`.

-Alternatively, the password can be supplied on the command line, but there must be no space between the `-p` flag and the password.
-For example, if the password was "tuspe" do this:
+The password can also be supplied on the command line, but there must be no space between the `-p` flag and the password.
+For instance, if the password was `tuspe`, do the following:

 ```SQL
 mysqldump --d -u youruser -ptuspe yourdatabase